Jeimer Candelario Player Props: Nationals vs. Dodgers

 Jeimer Candelario At The Plate

-- Candelario is batting .261 with 15 doubles, two triples, six home runs and 15 walks.
+- Candelario has 15 doubles, two triples, six home runs and 16 walks while batting .259.

-- Candelario is batting .238 during his last outings and is riding a four-game hitting streak.

-- Candelario has picked up a hit in 32 of 51 games this season, with multiple hits 14 times.
+- Candelario has picked up a hit in 61.5% of his 52 games this year, with multiple hits in 26.9% of those games.

-- He has gone deep in six games this season (11.8%), homering in 2.7% of his plate appearances.
+- He has hit a long ball in 11.5% of his games this year, and 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.